A half-century of global collaboration in science and the 'Shrinking World': Methods: Through the lens of Open Bibliometrics

-The advantages of using OpenAlex data as the data source are summarised below, with particular emphasis on its usefulness for our analysis.
-First, it provides extensive, if not exhaustive, coverage of meta-information on works not published in journals, including preprints and datasets.
-This feature is advantageous because it can more accurately supplement the volume of R\&D activities and the associated outputs, even in disciplines where journals are not the primary venue for publishing research results, including computer science.
-Although some preprint servers provide their house APIs (e.g.\ \href{https://arxiv.org/help/api/}{arXiv API}, \href{https://api.biorxiv.org/}{bioRxiv API}, \href{https://api.medrxiv.org/}{medRxiv API}), there have been no other freely accessible platforms than OpenAlex that covers all disciplines, from natural sciences to humanities and social sciences, on such a large scale.
-The second advantage of using OpenAlex is that all data are organised in a structure that combines all data at the micro level.
-Therefore, data users can selectively acquire and reorganise data according to their purposes with a relatively high degree of freedom.
-For instance, again, it can selectively extract only metadata about journal articles, which will be utilised in our later analyses.
-Third, OpenAlex is entirely open to the public and freely accessible.
-Therefore, the data can be used by a broad range of data scientists, bibliometricians and other interested parties, ensuring transparency and reproducibility of the results of analyses.
-All these advantages may make OpenAlex one of the standard infrastructures supporting bibliometrics per the growing momentum of Open Science and Data Science \cite{Wittenburg21,Dong17}---referred to as Open Bibliometrics in this paper.
+The advantages of using OpenAlex data as a data source are summarised below, with particular emphasis on its usefulness for our analysis.
+First, it provides extensive, if not exhaustive, coverage of meta-information on works, including those not published in journals.
+This feature is advantageous because it can more accurately supplement the volume of R\&D activities and their associated outputs without underestimating it, even in disciplines where journals are not the primary venue for publishing research results, such as computer science.
+This approach also enables the capture of outputs in preprint format, which may exist for a certain period ranging from months to years, or indefinitely, without ever becoming journal articles, as well as other data formats.
+This is particularly significant given the increasing importance of such outputs in certain disciplines in recent years \cite{Okamura22,Lariviere14}; see Appendix \ref{app:nonjrate} and Suppl.~Fig.~\ref{fig:nonjrate}.
+Therefore, our approach provides a more comprehensive measure of scholarly outputs produced by each country during a certain period, including those beyond journal articles.
+Although some preprint servers provide their house APIs (such as \href{https://arxiv.org/help/api/}{arXiv API}, \href{https://api.biorxiv.org/}{bioRxiv API} and \href{https://api.medrxiv.org/}{medRxiv API}), there have been no other freely accessible platforms than OpenAlex that covers all disciplines, from natural sciences to humanities and social sciences, on such a large scale.

+It is important to acknowledge that there are potential disadvantages to not distinguishing research outputs in different formats, such as treating an article the same way as a dataset or a book when counting outputs.
+However, this issue is not unique to this study's approach.
+Equating different journal articles could also have the same issue when counting outputs due to differences in content, length, and quality, even within the same discipline.
+The primary aim of this paper is to quantify the \q{momentum} of scholarly knowledge production outputs by different countries, regardless of format, and the potential disadvantages mentioned above are not the primary concern.
+Properly identifying disciplines, isolating fields with a homogeneous publishing culture, and comparing countries within that homogeneity can mitigate these potential disadvantages, as this study does.